echo29er/finance_tool/project_setup.md

 pip freeze > requirements.txt
 ```

 The virtual environment (`venv` folder) is local to your machine and is not pushed to GitHub.
-VS Code will automatically recognise this environment once created.
+VS Code will automatically recognize this environment once created.

 ## Setting Up Environment Variables